KaijuML/rotowire-rg-metric/README.md

 ```

-### Using RG information extractor as a metric
+## Using RG information extractor as a metric

 This step assumes that:
+ - the generated texts you want to evaluate is named $FILENAME
- - the generated texts can be found at `$ROTOWIRE/gens/predictions.txt`
+ - the generated texts can be found at `$ROTOWIRE/gens/$FILENAME`
  - you want to use all models contained in `$ROTOWIRE/models/`

 You first need to prep data for the RG metric, using (not that if you include `-test`